Milad-Akarie/injectable/README.md

   }
 ```

-as you can see this will make your initGetIt func async so be sure to **await** for it
+as you can see this will make your `initGetIt` func async so be sure to **await** for it

 ## Passing Parameters to factories

 ---

 Requires **GetIt >= 4.0.0**
-If you're working with a class you own simply annotate your changing constructor param with @factoryParam, you can have up to two parameters **max**!
+If you're working with a class you own simply annotate your changing constructor param with `@factoryParam`, you can have up to two parameters **max**!

 ```dart
 @injectable